hackerb9/mimesweeper/README.md

 All standard solutions are broken.
 Nevertheless, we can cobble a Frankensteinian beast together from the previous attempts and make something that is ugly but works.
+We need something that can:

 1. Remove any existing Wine MIME associations.